ABP Ganga

 ABP Ganga is a 24-hour Indian regional Hindi-language news channel for Uttar Pradesh and Uttarakhand.
 It is owned by ABP Group.
 The channel was launched on 15 April 2019.

+ABP brings the curtains down on its regional TV channel ABP Ganga.
+ABP Network officially announces closing of broadcast of ABP Ganga and transition from linear to digital-led format only.